Read the book and email me when you pick your party date! Join these 18 others from February!

 Many people I know who also host Oscar parties like to ask guests to dress up in Hollywood glam, and while it is certainly one way to go, keep in mind that it’s a long night of sitting and eating.

-I like to encourage my guests to dress comfortably and lean into the color scheme (or something sparkly!) instead.
+Instead, Tara likes to encourage her guests to dress comfortably and lean into the color scheme (or something sparkly) instead.

 IMG 20180304 173012 1 1